 Linseed Oil Blocker:

 Two coats of GAC 100 before gessoing will substantially reduce linseed oil penetration into the canvas fibers.
-If stiffness and oil-blocking are desired, apply a coat of GAC 400 to both the front and back, directly into the raw canvas, followed by one coat of GAC 100 onto the front of the canvas.
+If stiffness and oil-blocking are desired, apply a coat of GAC 400 to the front, directly into the raw canvas, followed by one coat of GAC 100 onto the front of the canvas.
 Follow this by the desired number of gesso coats.

 GAC POLYMER INDIVIDUAL PRODUCT DESCRIPTIONS

 Use the below descriptions to decide which attributes are best-suited for a particular application:

 GAC 100: Universal Acrylic Polymer / S.I.D.
 Blocker / Most Flexible GAC Polymer.

 - This polymer is one of the most universal used in paint manufacturing.
 Artists who had used "Rhoplex" (a registered trade name) will find that this GAC most closely reflects the properties to which they were accustomed.

 - The GAC 100 is a useful polymer for protecting against Support Induced Discoloration (S.I.D.).

 - The most flexible with a moderate level of tack and gloss.

 - Useful for diluting and extending colors, especially when film flexibility and integrity are important characteristics.